pilotmoon/PopClip-Extensions/README.md

 popclip.showText(greeting)
 ```

+The snippet header should be added using the comment style of the source language, using the same comment prefix on every line.
+(That is, whatever characters precede `#popclip`, must also precede the other lines.)

-A Python example, this time with a compact single line snippet, using braces (YAML flow-style):
+Here is Python example, this time with a compact single line snippet, using braces (YAML flow-style):

 ```python
 # #popclip